johnathanvman/F6/index.md

 					}else if(unit(s[2]).Funny){
 						Entrys.push("I ask SUB if I can try using her paints.
 She's excited to see someone else interested in art and sets up a fresh canvas for me.
 I ask her to lay on the bed so I can draw her.
 She almost refuses but ultimately strikes a sexy pose on her bed.
 I paint for a half hour before showing her my work.
 Its a rough outline of her inside my belly.
 She looks worried and asks why I chose to draw her like that.
 I walk up slowly and grab her hands as she fumbles with her words.
 I gulp them down and lift her over my head, she slides in until her behind and legs are all thats left of her. she says she'll show me how to paint propery if I let her out.
 I let her slide the rest of the way down, and tell her I'm fine being a bad artist.")
 					}else if(unit(s[2]).Slutty){
 						Entrys.push("CSUB and I almost finish a bottle of wine and start making out.
-She struggles when I suddenly try eating her.
+She struggles when I drunkenly try eating her.
 We both are too tipsy to keep our balance and we fall to the floor.
 As she crawls under the table I grab her legs and swallow them down.
 When shes half inside of me she asks for the rest of the wine as a last request.
 I sit up at the side of the table and she grabs the bottle from the edge where we left it.
 She chugs it all and I continue swallowing her down.
-She hands me the bottle as her arms are forces up and slide the rest of the way in.")
+She hands me the bottle as her arms are forces up and slides the rest of the way in.")
 					}else if(unit(s[2]).Hungry){
 						Entrys.push("I lift SUB onto the table and take two meaty handfulls of her large behind.
 She rests on her elbows and tells me to pound her.
 Instead I start licking her behind.
 She tells me theres still some pie left over if I'm still hungry.
 I tell her shes the only pie I want right now.
 She sighs as I eat her slowly to enjoy my tasty morsel.
 Her lifetime of munching out is rewarded by being the tastiest meal I've ever had!")
 					}else if(unit(s[2]).Negative){